Dynamical localization and slow dynamics in quasiperiodically-driven quantum systems

-where $c_{j}$ and $c_{j}^{\dagger}$ are fermionic annihilation and creation operators respectively, $n_{j}$ are number operators, $\Delta $ is the hopping strength, $U$ is the strength of nearest-neighbor interaction, and $h_j$ is the on-site potential which is taken to be a random number drawn from a box distribution: $h_j\in \left[-W,W\right]$.
-For the undriven case ($\mathcal{F}(t)=0$), Eqn.~\ref{eqn:eq1a} is the standard model of many-body localization (MBL) where a transition from an ergodic phase to a many-body localized phase occurs on varying the disorder strength~\cite{PhysRevB.91.081103,PhysRevB.82.174411}, although the precise value of the critical disorder strength is still controversial~\cite{PhysRevB.95.155129,ABANIN2021168415,PhysRevB.105.174205}.
+where $c_{j}$ and $c_{j}^{\dagger}$ are fermionic annihilation and creation operators respectively, $n_{j}$ are number operators, $\Delta $ is the hopping strength, $U$ is the strength of nearest-neighbor interaction, and $h_j$ is the on-site potential taken from a uniform distribution: $h_j\in \left[-W,W\right]$.
+For the undriven case ($\mathcal{F}(t)=0$), Eqn.~\ref{eqn:eq1a} is the standard model of MBL where a transition from an ergodic phase to an MBL phase occurs on varying the disorder strength~\cite{basko2006metal,vznidarivc2008many,luitz2015many,pal2010many}, although the precise value of the critical disorder strength is still controversial~\cite{suntajs2020quantum,abanin2021distinguishing}.
 In this work, we focus only on the ergodic side of the MBL transition.
-The chain is subjected to a time-dependent field $\mathcal{F}\left(t\right)$.
-For a periodic drive with time period $T$: $\mathcal{F}(t+T)=\mathcal{F}(t)$, the clean non-interacting limit ($W=0, U=0$) exhibits dynamic localization for some specific choices of the driving amplitude and the frequency~\cite{DUNLAP1988438,PhysRevB.34.3625,PhysRevB.98.045408,PhysRevA.79.013611,PhysRevLett.99.220403}, while for a randomly fluctuating field there is no dynamical localization~\cite{tiwari2022noise}.
+For a periodic drive with time period $T$: $\mathcal{F}(t+T)=\mathcal{F}(t)$, the clean non-interacting limit ($W=0, U=0$) exhibits dynamical localization for appropriately tuned driving amplitude and frequency~\cite{dunlap1986dynamic,dunlap1988dynamic,bhakuni2020drive}, while for a randomly fluctuating field there is no dynamical localization~\cite{tiwari2022noise}.
 In this work, we focus on the case where the time-dependent field is neither periodic nor random but is rather quasiperiodic in nature and contains many frequencies in the Fourier spectrum.
-Our quasiperiodic driving protocols employ Fibonacci and Thue-Morse sequences~\cite{PhysRevB.98.245144,PhysRevB.99.020306,PhysRevX.7.031034}.
+We allow the field $\mathcal{F}$ to oscillate between $\pm F$ after each period $T$ mimicing the Fibonacci and Thue-Morse sequences~\cite{nandy2017aperiodically,dumitrescu2018logarithmic,zhao2021random}.

-For the Fibonacci sequence, we start by considering the unitary operators $U_0 = e^{-iTH_{A}}$ and $U_{1}=e^{-iTH_{B}}$ where $H_{A}$ and $H_{B}$ are the Hamiltonians corresponding to the electric field $\mathcal{F}(t)=\pm F$ respectively (Eq.~\eqref{eqn:eq1a}) and generate the subsequent evolution according to the Fibonacci sequence~\cite{PhysRevB.99.020306}:
+In order to describe our driving protocol, it is convenient to introduce the unitary operators $U_{B/A}=e^{-iTH_{B/A}}$ where $H_{A/B}$ are the Hamiltonians corresponding to the field $\mathcal{F}(t)=\pm F$ respectively (Eq.~\eqref{eqn:eq1a}).
+For the Fibonacci sequence, we start from the unitary operators $U_0 = U_A$ and $U_{1}=U_B$, and generate the subsequent evolution according to the Fibonacci sequence~\cite{maity2019fibonacci}:

-The Thue-Morse sequence (TMS), on the other hand, can be generated using the recurrence relation~\cite{PhysRevLett.126.040601}
+The Thue-Morse sequence (TMS), on the other hand, can be generated using the recurrence relation~\cite{zhao2021random}